 Reporting Thresholds Must Be Updated

-As the government combats money laundering and terrorist financing, ICBA strongly recommends an emphasis on quality over quantity for all BSA reporting.
-In this regard, reporting thresholds are significantly outdated and capture far more transactions than originally intended.
+Reporting thresholds are significantly outdated and capture far more transactions than originally intended.
 The currency transaction report (CTR) threshold, which was set in 1970, should be raised from $10,000 to $30,000 with future increases linked to inflation.
 A higher threshold would produce more targeted, useful information for law enforcement.

 Community bankers are committed to supporting balanced, effective measures that will prevent terrorists from using the financial system to fund their operations and prevent money launderers from hiding the proceeds of criminal activities.
 However, for community banks, BSA compliance represents a significant expense in terms of both direct and indirect costs.
 BSA compliance, whatever the benefit to society at large, is a governmental, law enforcement function.
 As such, the costs should be borne by the government.
-ICBA supports the creation of a tax credit to offset the cost of BSA compliance.

 Communication Among Industry, Law Enforcement and the Federal Government is Critical